 As Richard Jones tells the story …

 The unfortunate Jane, however, died shortly after giving birth.
 Henry VIII would marry a further three times, his last wife being Catherine Parr, who had already been courted by Thomas Seymour.
-Following Henry’s death in 1547, Seymour proposed marriage to the 15-year-old princess Elizabeth, the king’s daughter by Anne Boleyn.
-She turned him down, but ever the ambitious pragmatist, he rekindled his affair with her stepmother.
-Less than a month after being widowed, Catherine Parr had accepted Seymour’s marriage proposal.
+Following Henry’s death in 1547, Catherine Parr had accepted Thomas Seymour’s marriage proposal.

 Catherine’s ghost is still said to wander the cozy corridors of Sudeley Castle, and there have been frequent reports of a tall lady in a green dress seen around the castle nursery.
 Her appearances are often presaged by the faint smell of apple-scented perfume, and are occasionally accompanied by the heartrending sobs of a crying child.

 Sudeley Castle passed to the Duke of Northumberland, who persuaded the dying Edward VI to name Lady Jane Grey as his successor, to keep the throne Protestant.
 But public opinion was against Lady Jane; she was queen for less than a fortnight before being succeeded by Mary Tudor.
 Northumberland’s lands were confiscated; and several months after her brief reign, Lady Jane Grey was executed.
 Sudeley’s days of glory were over, and after the Civil War it gradually fell into ruin.